England - Historic Lavenham

 Lavenham, market place

-Lavenham is a Suffolk village that is very popular with tourists, as it gives a good impression of an English village from the 1500s and 1600s - many of the original half-timbered buildings are still intact, and are extremely well maintained.
+This is a Suffolk village that is very popular with tourists, as it gives a good impression of an English village from the 1500s and 1600s - many of the original half-timbered buildings are still intact, and are extremely well maintained.
 Lavenham was one of the wealthiest villages of the 1500s, due to the success of the Wool Trade, the manufacture of fine cloth.
 In fact, despite its modest size, it was one of the 20 wealthiest places in England.

 Evidence for this wealth is seen in the 43m high tower of the village church, and in the wonderful buildings clustered around the central hub of the market place.

 When the wool trade went into decline in the 1600s, there was a sudden decline in the fortunes of the village - which meant that new building was curtailed, and the building stock was not significantly changed over the following centuries.
 The fact that the village became less prosperous was an essential factor in its preservation.